MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/setup-nat-network.md

 # Set up a NAT network

-Windows 10 Hyper-V allows native network address translation (NAT) for a virtual network.
+Windows 10 and Windows 11 Hyper-V allows native network address translation (NAT) for a virtual network.

 This guide will walk you through: